Maynardville in Union County, Tennessee — The American South (East South Central)

 The Federal occupation

 Erected by Tennessee Civil War Trails.

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-Tennessee Civil War Trails series list.
-A significant historical date for this entry is December 2, 1863.
+In addition, it is included in the Tennessee Civil War Trails series list.
+A significant historical date for this entry is June 30, 1862.

 Location.
-36° 19.183′ N, 83° 43.1′ W. Marker is in Maynardville, Tennessee, in Union County.
-Marker is on Walker's Ford Road south of Wild Turkey Lane, on the left when traveling north.
-Marker located at Hickory Valley Missionary Baptist Church.
+36° 14.933′ N, 83° 48.2′ W. Marker is in Maynardville, Tennessee, in Union County.
+Marker is at the intersection of Maynardville Highway (Tennessee Route 33/61) and Spring Strret, on the right when traveling east on Maynardville Highway.
 Touch for map.
-Marker is at or near this postal address: 2229 Walkers Ford Road, Maynardville TN 37807, United States of America.
+Marker is at or near this postal address: 3824 Maynardville Hwy, Maynardville TN 37807, United States of America.
 Touch for directions.